brendanebers/wheresbrendan/README.md

 Personal project for storing [Spot](http://findmespot.com) GPS data, playing around with it, and displaying it in online.
 This app runs a web dyno on [Heroku](http://heroku.com) and a worker dyno using [Celery](http://www.celeryproject.org/).

-Many thanks to @sinanuozdemir for helping me get started.
+Many thanks to [Sinan](https://github.com/sinanuozdemir) for helping me get started.

 ## Development setup